Reece-elder/CloudNative_DevOps_Example/docker-compose/004-Docker-compose-config/tutorial/exercises.md

 - Pass ENV_VAR to flask-app
 - Specify the target and published port of both containers
 - Make sure the nginx.conf matches the container

+# Mounts and replicas

+## Exercise - Mount a new index.html to an nginx container and create 3 replicas